vsivsi/meteor-job-collection/README.md

 ## Use

-Job Collections are backed by [Meteor Collections](http://docs.meteor.com/#collections) and may be used in similar ways. `.find()` and `.findOne()` work as you would expect and are fully reactive on the client just as with a normal collection.
+jobCollections are backed by [Meteor Collections](http://docs.meteor.com/#collections) and may be used in similar ways. `.find()` and `.findOne()` work as you would expect and are fully reactive on the client just as with a normal collection.

 Other than the find methods mentioned above, interactions with a jobCollection occur using the `JobCollection`, `Job` and `JobQueue` APIs documented below.
 The Job document model used in the jobCollection is fully specified, maintained and enforced by the APIs.